Skip to content

 Should I Use Custom Packaging Or A Stock Box?

-Choosing between a custom design or a standard size for your products is an important decision.
-But it's a pretty simple process to think through as you look for an answer.
+Choosing between a custom design and a standard size for your products is an important decision.
+However, it's a pretty simple process to follow as you seek an answer.

 First, what is your budget?
 Do you have the money for a custom shape and size?
 If you don't, then it's an easy decision.
 Find the best stock size that fits your needs.

 Second, do your items fit in these standard sizes securely?
 If they don't, a custom size might fit them better and be more efficient for shipping.
-Or it may be more affordable for you to simple include filler to keep your products from moving around inside the box.
+Or it may be more affordable for you to simply include filler to keep your products from moving inside the box.

 Finally, where are your products going?
-Are you shipping them direct to customers?
+Are you shipping them directly to customers?
 Are they on a retail shelf?
-Depending on where there packaging needs to go will determine what type of packaging you need.
-There's no point in paying extra for packaging if it's simply going to be in a brown shipper that is then tossed out immediately.
+Depending on where the packaging needs to go will determine what type of packaging you need.
+There's no point in paying extra for packaging if it's simply going to be in a brown shipper that is tossed out immediately.

 Tip #1 Design The Packaging Around Your Products

-This is the most important factor in creating great custom packaging.
-You can't just print some color on a cardboard box and expect it to work for you.
-It must fit your product, be functional, secure, yet also look professional all at once!
+This is the most critical factor in creating great custom packaging.
+You can't just print some color on a cardboard box and expect it to work.
+It must fit your product, be functional, secure, and look professional!
 Designing around your products means thinking of them first.

 Create a list of all the design elements that make up your product and your brand, and start there.
 As long as every design choice is in line with those pieces, you will find success.